Zac Gnadinger

 How do Native Flowers Support Pollinators?

 Native flowers play a crucial role in supporting pollinators.
-They offer a reliable source of food through their nectar and pollen.
+First, they offer a reliable food source through their nectar and pollen.
 Pollinators, such as bees, butterflies, moths, and others, feed on nectar for energy and pollen for protein.

 Some native pollinators have even developed specialized adaptations to native flowers.
-For instance pollen-specialist bees only feed on the pollen of a specific flower, while certain butterflies only lay their eggs on a particular plant.
+For instance, pollen-specialist bees only feed on the pollen of a specific flower, and certain butterflies only lay their eggs on a particular plant.

-This means that native flowers play a crucial role in maintaining the populations of our pollinators and the health of our ecosystems.
+Native flowers are crucial in maintaining our pollinators' populations and ecosystems' health.
 Something that non-native flowers fall short of.

 Kentucky Native Flowers That Support Pollinators

-There are multiple Kentucky native flowers that support pollinators.
-Some can support over 100 pollinators, while others only support a handful, but each play an important role in our ecosystem.
+Multiple Kentucky native flowers support pollinators.
+Some can support over 100 pollinators, while others only support a handful, but each plays a vital role in our ecosystem.

-Consider adding some to your garden as you scroll through, and be sure to check their native range to see if they're right for your area.
+Consider adding some to your garden as you scroll through, and be sure to check their native range to see if they're suitable for your area.

-The goldenrod is Kentucky's state flower, and there are more than 30 species found in the state.
-Gray Goldenrod is a smaller variety that blooms from the late summer well into the fall.
+The goldenrod is Kentucky's state flower, and more than 30 species are native.
+Field Goldenrod (Solidago nemoralis) is a smaller variety that blooms from the late summer to fall.
 They are an excellent source of nectar and pollen for butterflies and bees.

 Contrary to popular belief, goldenrods do not cause seasonal allergies.
-Their pollen is heavy and sticky and transported by pollinators, not the wind.
+Their pollen is heavy, sticky, and transported by pollinators, not the wind.

-The Solidago genus supports 112 butterfly/moth species as a host plant and 42 pollen-specialist bee species.
+The Solidago genus supports 112 butterfly/moth species as host plants and 42 pollen-specialist bee species.

-Joe-Pye Weed is a tall, herbaceous perennial known for its large, mauve-pink flower heads that bloom in mid-to-late summer, attracting bees, butterflies, and other pollinators to the garden.
+Hollow Joe-Pye Weed (Eutrochium fistulosum) is a tall, herbaceous perennial known for its large, mauve-pink flower heads that bloom in mid-to-late summer, attracting bees, butterflies, and other pollinators to the garden.

-The Eutrochium genus supports 40 butterfly/moth species as a host plant.
+The Eutrochium genus supports 40 butterfly/moth species as host plants.

 3. Narrowleaf Sunflower

-Narrowleaf Sunflower is a tall, robust perennial native to Kentucky.
-It's known for its bright yellow, daisy-like flowers that bloom in the fall, bringing a burst of color to gardens and natural areas.
-It thrives in wet or moist soil conditions and attracts a variety of pollinators.
+Narrowleaf Sunflower (Helianthus angustifolius) is a tall, robust perennial native to Kentucky.
+It's known for its bright yellow, daisy-like flowers that bloom in the fall, bringing color to gardens and natural areas.
+It thrives in medium to wet soil conditions and attracts a variety of pollinators.

-The Helianthus genus supports 73 butterfly/moth species as a host plant and 50 pollen-specialist bee species.
+The Helianthus genus supports 73 butterfly/moth species as host plants and 50 pollen-specialist bee species.

 4. Butterfly Milkweed

-Butterfly Milkweed is known for its stunning orange flowers that attract a variety of pollinators, particularly butterflies.
-The plant's nectar-rich blooms provide a valuable food source, making it an important addition to any pollinator garden.
+Butterfly Milkweed (Asclepias tuberosa) is known for its stunning orange flowers that attract various pollinators, particularly butterflies.
+In addition, the plant's nectar-rich blooms provide a valuable food source, making it an essential addition to any pollinator garden.

-The Asclepias genus supports 12 different butterfly/moth species as a host plant, including the monarch butterfly which was recently put on the endangered species list.
+The Asclepias genus supports 12 butterfly/moth species as host plants, including the monarch butterfly, whose populations are rapidly declining.

 5. Orange Coneflower

-Orange Coneflower offers bright yellow flowers with cone-like centers that bloom in late summer and fall, attracting a variety of pollinators to the garden.
-The plant's nectar and pollen-rich blooms are particularly attractive to bees and butterflies.
+Orange Coneflower (Rudbeckia fulgida) offers bright yellow flowers with cone-like centers that bloom in late summer and fall, attracting various pollinators to the garden.
+Bees and butterflies commonly seek out the plant's nectar and pollen-rich blooms.

-The Rudbeckia genus supports 20 butterfly/moth species as a host plant and 29 pollen-specialist bee species.
+The Rudbeckia genus supports 20 butterfly/moth species as host plants and 29 pollen-specialist bee species.

 6. Aromatic Aster

-Aromatic Aster is a beautiful perennial plant that features an abundance of small, daisy-like flowers with violet-blue petals and yellow centers.
-Its compact, bushy form and prolific blooming make it an ideal choice as a landscaping plant for adding color and texture to garden beds and borders.
+Aromatic Aster (Symphyotrichum oblongifolium) is a beautiful perennial plant with many small, daisy-like flowers with purple-blue petals and yellow centers.
+Its compact, bushy form and prolific blooming make it an ideal choice for adding color and texture to garden beds and borders.

-The Symphyotrichum genus supports 100 butterfly/moth species as a host plant and 33 pollen-specialist bee species.
+The Symphyotrichum genus supports 100 butterfly/moth species as host plants and 33 pollen-specialist bee species.

-Lanceleaf Coreopsis is a charming perennial plant that produces a profusion of bright yellow flowers with orange centers.
+Lance-leaved Coreopsis (Coreopsis lanceolata) is a charming perennial plant that produces bright yellow flowers with orange centers.
 Its slender, lance-shaped leaves and airy growth habit make it a beautiful addition to naturalistic gardens and meadow plantings.

-The Coreopsis genus supports 7 butterfly/moth species as a host plant and 22 pollen-specialist bee species.
+The Coreopsis genus supports 7 butterfly/moth species as host plants and 22 pollen-specialist bee species.

-White Crownbeard is a stunning, tall perennial plant that produces clusters of white flowers pollinators flock to.
-Its attractive foliage and striking blooms make it an ideal choice for adding height and visual interest to backgrounds of garden beds.
+Frostweed (Verbesina virginica) is a stunning, tall perennial plant that produces clusters of white flowers that pollinators flock to.
+Its attractive foliage and striking blooms make it an ideal choice for adding height and visual interest to the backgrounds of garden beds.

-The Verbesina genus supports 20 butterfly/moth species as a host plant and 17 pollen-specialist bee species.
+The Verbesina genus supports 20 butterfly/moth species as host plants and 17 pollen-specialist bee species.

 9. Showy Goldenrod

-Another native goldenrod of Kentucky, Showy Goldenrod is a lovely perennial plant that features tall, arching stems topped with clusters of bright yellow flowers.
-Its long-lasting blooms provide a valuable late-season source of nectar for bees and butterflies, making it a great choice for pollinator gardens.
+Another native goldenrod of Kentucky, Showy Goldenrod (Solidago speciosa), is a lovely perennial plant with tall, arching stems topped with clusters of bright yellow flowers.
+Its long-lasting blooms provide a valuable late-season nectar source for bees and butterflies, making it an excellent choice for pollinator gardens.

-The Solidago genus supports 112 butterfly/moth species as a host plant and 42 pollen-specialist bee species.
+The Solidago genus supports 112 butterfly/moth species as host plants and 42 pollen-specialist bee species.

 10. Swamp Milkweed

-Swamp Milkweed is a perfect option for a mucky, wet area where other plants struggle to grow, such as ponds or drainage areas.
+Swamp Milkweed (Asclepias incarnata) is a perfect option for a muddy, wet area where other plants struggle to grow, such as ponds or drainage areas.
 It produces clusters of fragrant, pink flowers atop tall, slender stems.
-Its nectar-rich blooms attract a variety of pollinators, and its foliage is the exclusive food source for monarch butterfly caterpillars.
+Its nectar-rich blooms attract various pollinators, and its foliage is the exclusive food source for monarch butterfly caterpillars.

-The Asclepias genus supports 12 different butterfly/moth species as a host plant, including the monarch butterfly.
+The Asclepias genus supports 12 butterfly/moth species as host plants, including the monarch butterfly.

 11. Ashy Sunflower

-The Ashy Sunflower is a shorter variety of sunflower that mixes well with the average flower garden.
-Sunflowers support multiple species of pollinators and are an important plant to include in your landscape.
+Ashy Sunflower (Helianthus mollis) is a shorter variety of sunflower that mixes well with the average flower garden.
+Sunflowers support multiple species of pollinators and are an essential plant to include in your landscape.

-The Helianthus genus supports 73 butterfly/moth species as a host plant and 50 pollen-specialist bee species.
+The Helianthus genus supports 73 butterfly/moth species as host plants and 50 pollen-specialist bee species.

 12. New England Aster

-New England Aster is one of the largest and most spectacular of the asters.
-With its golden-yellow centers and pinkish-purple rays, it's the perfect plant for adding a pop of color to your fall landscape.
+New England Aster (Symphyotrichum novae-angliae) is one of the largest and most spectacular of the asters.
+Its golden-yellow centers and pinkish-purple rays make it the perfect plant for adding a pop of color to your fall landscape.

-The Symphyotrichum genus supports 100 butterfly/moth species as a host plant and 33 pollen-specialist bee species.
+The Symphyotrichum genus supports 100 butterfly/moth species as host plants and 33 pollen-specialist bee species.

-An iconic flower of the prairie, Black-Eyed Susans add a splash of color to the summer garden and makes an excellent plant for native landscaping.
+An iconic prairie flower, Black-eyed Susan (Rudbeckia hirta), adds a splash of color to the summer garden and makes an excellent plant for native landscaping.
 With a prolonged bloom time, it attracts a variety of pollinators.

-The Rudbeckia genus supports 20 butterfly/moth species as a host plant and 29 pollen-specialist bee species.
+The Rudbeckia genus supports 20 butterfly/moth species as host plants and 29 pollen-specialist bee species.

 14. Common Boneset

-Common Boneset is a hardy perennial plant that produces clusters of small, fluffy, white flowers atop tall, sturdy stems.
-Its attractive foliage and long-lasting blooms make it a great addition to wildflower gardens and naturalistic plantings, and its nectar-rich flowers are particularly attractive to a variety of pollinators.
+Common Boneset (Eupatorium perfoliatum) is a hardy perennial plant that produces clusters of small, fluffy, white flowers atop tall, sturdy stems.
+Its attractive foliage and long-lasting blooms make it a great addition to wildflower gardens and naturalistic plantings, and various pollinators seek out its nectar-rich flowers.

-The Eupatorium genus supports 40 butterfly/moth species as a host plant.
+The Eupatorium genus supports 40 butterfly/moth species as host plants.

 15. Tall Coreopsis

-Tall Coreopsis is a striking, tall perennial plant that produces masses of bright yellow flowers atop tall, slender stems.
+Tall Coreopsis (Coreopsis tripteris) is a striking, tall perennial plant producing masses of bright yellow flowers atop slender stems.
 Its long-lasting blooms provide a valuable source of nectar for butterflies and other pollinators, and its attractive foliage adds a vertical element to garden beds and borders.

-The Coreopsis genus supports 7 butterfly/moth species as a host plant and 22 pollen-specialist bee species.
+The Coreopsis genus supports 7 butterfly/moth species as host plants and 22 pollen-specialist bee species.

 16. Tall Ironweed

-Tall Ironweed is another large plant fit for the background of a native garden.
-It has prolific purple-magenta blooms, with each cluster containing up to 30-50 flowers, attracting a variety of pollinators.
+Tall Ironweed (Vernonia gigantea) is another large plant fit for the background of a native garden.
+It has prolific purple-pink blooms, each cluster containing as many as 30-50 flowers, attracting various pollinators.

-The Vernonia genus supports 19 butterfly/moth species as a host plant and 12 pollen-specialist bee species.
+The Vernonia genus supports 19 butterfly/moth species as host plants and 12 pollen-specialist bee species.

 17. Maryland Golden-Aster

-Maryland Golden-Aster is a beautiful, low-growing perennial plant that produces masses of small, yellow flowers with button-like centers.
-Its attractive foliage and long-lasting blooms make it an excellent choice for rock gardens, border plantings, and other sunny areas of the garden.
+Maryland Golden-Aster (Chrysopsis mariana) is a beautiful, low-growing perennial plant producing small, yellow flowers with button-like centers.
+Its attractive foliage and long-lasting blooms make it an excellent choice for rock gardens, border plantings, and other sunny yard areas.

-The Chrysopsis genus supports 5 butterfly/moth species as a host plant and 20 pollen-specialist bee species.
+The Chrysopsis genus supports 5 butterfly/moth species as host plants and 20 pollen-specialist bee species.

 Conclusion

-Kentucky is home to a diverse range of native flowers that provide essential support for pollinators such as bees and butterflies.
+Kentucky is home to a diverse range of native flowers that support pollinators such as bees and butterflies.

-By incorporating these plants into our gardens and landscapes, we can create vital habitats for these important species, while also supporting local native plant nurseries.
+Incorporating these plants into our gardens and landscapes can create vital habitats for these important species while also supporting local native plant nurseries.

-The next time you're looking to add some color to your garden, consider planting one of these Kentucky native flowers and help support the important work of our pollinator friends.
+The next time you want to add some color to your garden, consider planting one of these Kentucky native flowers and help support the vital work of our pollinator friends.